abduh3131/scroot/scroot-Stable/scroot/README.md

    python scooter_app.py
    ```

    The application now bootstraps itself: it scans your hardware, detects whether you are running native Ubuntu, Ubuntu-on-WSL, or Jetson JetPack, initializes the configuration file if this is your first run, and installs the dependency profile that best matches your compute tier.
 If the host Python refuses system-wide installs (PEP 668 “externally managed environment”), the bootstrapper automatically provisions `.venv/` and re-runs the install inside that sandbox so the GUI still opens with a single command.
 Subsequent launches reuse the cached install unless you switch profiles, so you can jump straight into the GUI.
 You can override the defaults at any time and re-run the setup if you swap hardware.
-The **Vehicle Envelope** panel lets you describe your scooter/cart, enter width/length/height, set a preferred side margin, and calibrate how wide the vehicle looks in the camera at a known distance so the Advisor understands real clearance.
+The **Vehicle Envelope** panel lets you describe your scooter/cart, enter width/length/height, set a preferred side margin, and calibrate how wide the vehicle looks in the camera at a known distance so the safety arbiter understands real clearance.

 3. **Open the *Launch* tab** to start the autonomy stack.
 Choose your camera index, tweak the frame size or FPS if needed, and press **Start Pilot**.
 Logs from the pilot appear in real time inside the GUI.
-The live feed shows the current frame, projected trajectory lines, throttle/brake gauges, actuator readouts, and color-coded advisor overlay.
-Use the messaging panel to see what the advisor plans (ALLOW/AMEND/BLOCK) and send natural-language directives back.
-The launch controls expose Advisor mode (normal/strict), Advisor Model profile (light/normal/heavy), Safety Mindset toggle, Ambient cruising, and Riding Companion persona—tweak them to match the environment before launching.
+The live feed shows the current frame, projected trajectory lines, throttle/brake gauges, actuator readouts, the reconstructed lane corridor, and safety-arbiter verdicts.
+Use the messaging panel to monitor ALLOW/AMEND/BLOCK decisions and send natural-language directives back.
+The launch controls expose the lane detector profile, Safety Mindset toggle, Ambient cruising toggle, persona picker, a one-click **Acceleration Mode** combo (Auto, CPU-only, CUDA, or the Quadro P520 compatibility path), and an **Enable Advisor** checkbox so you can silence narration when you need the lightest possible loop.

+4. **Use the *Media Test* tab** when you want to sanity-check the AI without riding the scooter.
+Point it at any road clip (`.mp4`, `.mov`, `.avi`, `.mkv`) or still photo (`.png`, `.jpg`, `.bmp`).
+The tab reuses your current launch settings, replays the media through the full pilot stack, and writes a new video with the steering vector, throttle/brake bars, lane clearance gauges, directives, and captions burned into every frame.
+Pick a folder or filename to save the overlay anywhere you want (or leave it blank to stick with `logs/media_tests/`).
+The preview panel streams the most recent overlay so you can watch the run while it renders, and a dedicated **Stop** button lets you cancel the export, discard the partial file, and switch clips instantly.

 ### Automated environment detection